FirstHR

 TaskA single, concrete action within a dutyEmail vendor X to confirm delivery date for order #4521

 The hierarchy matters because small businesses often confuse them.
 A founder who says "your responsibility is to do marketing" has defined a role (Marketing Generalist), not a responsibility.
 A responsibility would be: "plan and execute 2 email campaigns per month targeting existing customers, tracking open rate and conversion."
 The specificity is what makes it useful.
-The job description guide covers how to translate role definitions into job postings that attract the right candidates.

 Definition